S. Darko: Marketing

 To promote the film, a viral marketing campaign was launched consisting of three YouTube videos.

 The first video is footage from a surveillance camera, showing a dumpster falling from the sky and crushing a child.

 The second video is from a conspiracy theorist expressing his beliefs that metallic objects which—with no apparent rational explanation—fall from the sky and lethally crush people are "Artifacts".
 "Artifacts", he explains, are from parallel universes that have accidentally made contact with our main universe.
 He believes that when the two universes meet again further down in time, both of them will be catastrophically destroyed unless something is done to prevent this.
 Examples of such "Artifacts" are the jet engine that killed Donnie Darko, a manhole that decapitated a young girl, the aforementioned dumpster, and a meteor shower over Utah that resulted in the death of a local man.
 The meteor shower is one of the main events that happen in the movie.

 The third video is from a young girl responding to the creator of the previous video.
 She accuses him of being a fraud and a hack who doesn't understand what he's talking about because he stole his theories from Roberta Sparrow's book, The Philosophy of Time Travel, which was featured in the original movie.
 She then shows him another link between several of these disastrous events: the falling dumpster left a hole in the ground with a shape apparently similar to a drawing of Frank's mask retrieved from Donnie Darko's psych file; and the same shape also appears in a hunk of twisted, wrought-iron metal pulled from the wreckage of the windmill that was destroyed by the meteor shower in Conejo Springs.

+The marketing campaign was widely considered a failure along with the film itself.